haroldwo/abablog/content/post/crawler.md

 #### HTTP request -> Web -> HTTP response -> Parse data -> Handle data

 This is the basic process of a crawler program.
-We will not talk about concurrency or distributed framework here.
+I will not talk about concurrency or distributed framework here.
 This article aim to give a simple introduction of crawler.

 A crawler actually is a script which execute simulation of our action very fast when we browse a web page and it follows some rules we designed for catching our data.

 ## 2. Describe a crawler.

 Let's describe the crawler as a object.
 What attribute can a crawler own?
 These attributes will be used as parameter in our program.
 Let me see.
-Well, First of all, we need a target URL for visit.
-Then, we need set our HTTP head when we send request to the website.
-Also, there could be more than one link when we search something like pictures so we need an array to store these links.
+Well, First of all, I need a target URL for visit.
+Then, I need set my HTTP head when I send request to the website.
+Also, there could be more than one link when we search something like pictures so I need an array to store these links.
 Additionally, don't forget that the crawler will be blocked by a web server if it sends requests too frequently.
 We can set a interval for it.
 Now, Let's code.
 Please follow this mind to create a stronger crawler if you want.

 ```
 type Crawler struct {